tAndreani/IPVARIABLE/README.md

 5) peaks significant at 5% FDR

 Example of how to retrieve the data:
-Here we select experiments of 4 proteins and each one with 3 replicates from cell line K562 in the Human Genome annotation GRCh38
+Here we select experiments of 4 proteins and each one with 3 replicates from cell line K562 in the Human Genome annotation GRCh38, example call
-`example call: 	python get_list.py K562 3 4 GRCh38`
+`python get_list.py K562 3 4 GRCh38`

-Here we select experiments of 4 proteins and each one with 2 replicates from cell line HepG2 in the Human Genome annotation hg19
+Here we select experiments of 4 proteins and each one with 2 replicates from cell line HepG2 in the Human Genome annotation hg19 example call:
- `example call:	python get_list.py HepG2 2 4 hg19`
+ `python get_list.py HepG2 2 4 hg19`

 # Conceptualization: identification of reproducible and not reproducible regions in K562 cell lines